 and dynamical state estimation in conditions of uncertainty, lead to progress in interdisciplinary applications.

-Solar activity forecasting, detection of active events on the Sun to mitigate hazards of space accidents and their consequences.
+Solar activity forecasting, space weather, detection of active events on the Sun to mitigate hazards of space accidents and their consequences.

 Development of adaptive techniques for tracking of moving objects.

 – Geomagnetic Storm Forecasting Service StormFocus

 Extended geomagnetic storm forecast based on real-time ACE solar wind and interplanetary magnetic field data providing

 – Updated medium-term sunspot number prediction service